alfaromontufar/KnotJ3d/README.md

      right mouse button      -  translate
      Alt+left mouse button   -  zoom

 The complete directions and motivation for using this application can be found in [my bachelor's thesis](https://sites.google.com/site/alfaromontufar/tesis.pdf?attredirects=0).
-An introductory paper on the subject can be found in the Miselanea Matematica: [Knots in biology](http://www.miscelaneamatematica.org/Misc44/Cabrera_h.pdf)
+An introductory paper on the subject can be found in the Miselanea Matematica: [Knots in biology](http://www.miscelaneamatematica.org/Misc44/Cabrera_h.pdf).
+A previous project using only Java can be gound [here](https://github.com/alfaromontufar/Knot2D).